kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 ---

 Some things to note:
 * When an effect is applied to a (vector) picture, it is converted to an image before the effect is applied.
-You need to be aware of this if you want to print the output at high resolution (a separate article will go into this in more detail).
+You need to be aware of this if you want to export/print the output at high resolution (a separate article will go into this in more detail).
 * You are not limited to using the bundled JH Labs image filters for effects.
 You can use filters from any Java (or Scala) image processing library (after downloading it and putting it in the Kojo `libk` directory).

 ### Picture Drawing
 You can draw a picture `pic` in a few different ways:
-* `draw(pic)` - draws the picture
+* `draw(pic)` - draws the picture.
-* `pic.draw()` - similar to the above
+* `pic.draw()` - similar to the above.
-* `drawCentered(pic)` - draws the picture centered in the canvas
+* `drawCentered(pic)` - draws the picture centered in the canvas.

 The draw command can also be used to draw multiple pictures:
 * `draw(pic1, pic2, ...)`